kstaats/karoo_gp/docs/index.rst

 ===================
 Karoo GP is a Machine Learning application suite which provides both symbolic regression and classification data analysis.
-Written in the programming language Python, Karoo GP owes its foundation to the “Field Guide to Genetic Programming” by Poli, Langdon, McPhee, and Koza.
+Written in the programming language Python, Karoo GP owes its foundation to the "Field Guide to Genetic Programming" by Poli, Langdon, McPhee, and Koza.

 Karoo GP is a scalable platform with multicore and GPU support, designed to readily work with realworld data.
 No programming required.
 As a teaching tool,